 Speech therapy massage in Almaty — what you need to know

 When parents first hear "speech therapy massage," many imagine something frightening — needles, pain, tears.
 In reality, it is one of the most effective working methods that helps initiate speech even in complex cases.
-In our center in Almaty, we have been providing speech therapy massage to children and adults for over seven years, and I will explain how it actually works.
+At our center in Almaty, we have been providing speech therapy massage to children and adults for over seven years, and I will explain how it actually works.

 What is speech therapy massage and what is it for